ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 2. Example 1 (RDP for the Gaussian mechanism) -\> Claim 22 (Moment
     Composition Theorem) -\> Example 3 (Moment composition applied to the Gaussian mechanism)
-3. Hypothesis 0 (RDP for Gaussian mechanism with specific magnitudes for subsampling rate) -\> Hypothesis 3 (Moment Composition Theorem and translation to conventional DP)
+3. Conjecture 0 (RDP for Gaussian mechanism with specific magnitudes for subsampling rate) -\> Conjecture 3 (Moment Composition Theorem and translation to conventional DP)

 Which one is the best?